 Returning customer Marion Lagman says, “Her flowers — the way she arranges them — are just so different from your normal run-of-the-mill florist.
 Everything she makes is just gorgeous.”

-Beth White enjoys an ongoing procession of Carolyn’s creative blooms.
+Beth White enjoys an ongoing procession of Carolyn’s creative blooms through a Wild Things floral subscription.
 “I saw a photo of a Wild Things arrangement on Instagram and mentioned to my husband how beautiful and unique the flowers were,” says Beth.
 “My husband is very romantic and frequently does special things for me, so the next Friday, and almost every Friday since, Wild Things has delivered a lovely arrangement.
 They’re spectacular — superstars in our house.”
 Her husband, David White, adds, “When she’s happy, I’m happy.
 Wild Things always makes our Fridays special.”

 These floral subscriptions can be tailored to your desired size, delivery frequency, and subscription duration, and gifts, like candles or candies, from Carolyn’s fabulous shop can be added to the delivery.
 “People just like to have flowers in their home,” says Carolyn.
 “And I think that’s why it’s such a great gift to give yourself or a loved one, because the flowers just show up and then you don’t have to do anything.”